ThinkDataEd/curriculum/docs/unit2/lesson18.md

     <span style="color:grey">***Answer: In this sample of 1236 observations, there are 861 babies whose weights are one standard deviation from the mean, so 861/1236 = 0.697.
 This means that around 69.7% of the weights of the babies in this sample fall within one standard deviation from the mean baby weight.
 This is close to 68%, so it seems that the distribution of baby weights is approximately normally distributed.***</span>

-    <span style="color:grey">**<u>Note:</u>** If you continue this process for this sample, you will find that the distribution of baby weights is normally distributed as defined by the Empirical Rule.
-In this sample, 1171/1236 = 94.7% of the baby weights fall within two standard deviations of the mean, and 1229/1236 =99.4% of the baby weights fall within three standard deviations of the mean.</span>
+    **<u>Note:</u>** If you continue this process for this sample, you will find that the distribution of baby weights is normally distributed as defined by the Empirical Rule.
+In this sample, 1171/1236 = 94.7% of the baby weights fall within two standard deviations of the mean, and 1229/1236 =99.4% of the baby weights fall within three standard deviations of the mean.

 12. Now that it has been verified that a normal distribution is an appropriate model for this distribution, have students draw a normal curve above the number line.
 Suggested method to obtain a decent